-- MTTI will not impose any penalty, including the assessment of late fees, the denial of access to classes, libraries, or other institutional facilities, or the requirement that a covered individual borrow additional funds, on any covered individual because of the individual’s inability to meet his or her financial obligations to the institution due to the delayed disbursement funding from VA under Chapter 31 or 33.
+- MTTI ensures that our educational institution will not impose a penalty, including the assessment of late fees, the denial of access to classes, libraries, or other institutional facilities, or the requirement that a covered individual borrow additional funds, on any covered individual because of the individual’s inability to meet his or her financial obligations to the institution due to the delayed disbursement finding form VA under chapter 31 or 33.

 - MTTI’s policy permits any covered individual to attend or participate in the course of education during the period beginning on the date on which the individual provides MTTI a certificate of eligibility for entitlement to educational assistance under chapter 31 or 33 a “Certificate of Eligibility (COE)” can also include a “Statement of Benefits” obtained from the Department of Veterans Affairs (VA) website, eBenefits , or a VAF 28-1905 form for chapter 31 authorization purposes and ending on the earlier of the following dates: